IDCubed/oms-docs/sources/get_started/kickstart_oms.rst

    # chmod 600 /root/.ssh/id_rsa*

-Upload SSH pub key to Github
+Upload SSH pub key to GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Add the public key to your github account, you can view the key with: ``cat
+Add the public key to your GitHub account, you can view the key with: ``cat
 /root/.ssh/id_rsa.pub``.
 To add the key to your account, navigate to ``Account
-Settings`` in the Github web UI and then ``SSH Keys`` in the navigation bar on
+settings`` in the GitHub web UI and then ``SSH keys`` in the navigation bar on
 the lefthand side.

-With the public key in Github, OMS will be able to checkout its code on your
+With the public key in GitHub, OMS will be able to checkout its code on your
 behalf, and we are now ready to run the kickstart script.